 Kids should be able to make use of all the items found in a first aid box and know what they are all intended for.
 Aside from a band-aid and non-itch cream, I reckon most kids under 10 years old these days would not have a clue.
 This isn’t just a survival skill but a life skill too.

-12. Signal For Help
+12. Signal for help

 Knowing how to build location markers and survival signals will no doubt see them out of a bad situation or surviving in the woods in a minimal amount of time.

-Reading a map correctly and really understanding how the contours of the land work will help them find the nearest civilization, shelter and water.
-Additionally, by your kid a good quality Military Grade Compass.
+Reading a map correctly and really understanding how the contours of the land work will help them find the nearest civilization, shelter, and water.
+Additionally, buy your kid a good quality Military Grade Compass.

-14. Remaining Calm & Positive
+14. Remaining calm & positive

 If they feel dejected they might end up making their situations much worse off.
 A positive attitude can help them grow out of a defeatist attitude and think beyond their means.
-Therefore, encourage your child every step of the way to learning these important Survival Skills For Kids.
+Therefore, encourage your child every step of the way to learning these important basic survival skills for kids.